Alex-AK/lambda-notes/S7-intermediate-react/react-lifecycles.md

 -

+# Lecture Notes

+### React Component

+- when we extend the base class `Component` we gain access to lifecycle methods
+- this allows us to control when things happen during the lifecycle
+- three phases: mounting, updating, unmounting

 ### render

 - render runs the return and displays components to UI
 - render reruns anytime there is a change in state
+- overlaps mounting and updating phase

 ```
   render() {